 We are welcoming new registrations from pupils keen to start in September.
 Lessons are half an hour in length; they can be taken individually or in pairs and are arranged on a strict weekly rotation so that the same class lesson is not missed regularly across the term.
 Group lessons are also available at break times.
 Payment is made directly to the LAMDA teacher at a cost of £23.00 per individual lesson, £15 per paired lesson, and £90 per term of group lessons.

-To enrol your child(ren) for LAMDA tuition, please use the following link:
+To enrol your child(ren) for LAMDA tuition, please use the following link.

 LAMDA Application Form 2021

+The information will go directly to myself, Shirley Moon, at ComMoonication, and I will process your data according to my privacy policy.

 NB: All applications must be in by 20th August 2021 and will be accepted on a first come first served basis.